sixtyandme logo

 Getting to Acceptance

-Caregivers experience all kinds of emotions when the journey is over.
-There is relief.
-There is sadness that the life you once had is gone.
-There is the guilt of moving on.
+Caregivers experience all kinds of emotions when the journey is over: relief, sadness that the life you once had is gone, guilt of moving on.
 It can take time to get to acceptance.

 For me personally, acceptance came after I took up the offer of grief counseling from the hospice where Mom spent her final hours.
-For Chris, it came through advocacy and writing a book.
-Each of us has found our own way of processing.
+For others, it comes through advocacy and writing books.

 Maybe you keep a journal and can find comfort in that.
 Or you immerse yourself in a cause that is related to what a loved one went through.
 Acceptance is different for everyone.
 It will happen for you in its time.